Beware of spoilers, including spoilers from later parts.

 Both Nakula and Sahadeva are born to king Pandu and his second wife, Queen Madri.
 And are the tertiary characters to the main one, Arjuna.
 Making the twins half-siblings to Arjuna, Yudhishthira and Bheema.
 Despite that, both were loved dearly by Kunti and the three older brothers.
 After the death of Pandu, the Pandavas went to live in Hastinapura where they were brought up together with their cousins, the Kauravas.
 Along with their brothers and the Kuravas, Nakula and Sahadeva studied religion, science, administration and military arts by Acharya Drona.
 The Kuru princes' teacher and Master of Martial Arts.

-- Nakula learned the art of Equestrianism.
+- Nakula excelled in the art of Equestrianism.
 This includes taming, training, charioteer and horse breeding and is a skilled swordsman and astrologer.
 He is also an expert in Ayurveda,(Hindu Medicine and health care), which enabled him to use this knowledge in treating the horses of Virata.

-- Sahadeva learned the art of general medicine and bovine veterinary (which enabled him to use this knowledge in treating the cows and cattle of Virata).
+- Sahadeva excelled in the art of general medicine and bovine veterinary (which enabled him to use this knowledge in treating the cows and cattle of Virata).
 He also studied politics and humanities.
 He had the most knowledge and wisdom out of his brothers.
-Because of that, he was Yudhishthira's private counselor for a while when Yudhishthira was king.
+And because of that, he was Yudhishthira's private counselor for a while when Yudhishthira was king.
 He is also an expert in equestrian skills (horse riding).

 - Alleged Lookalikes: They are identical twins.